pulse2percept/pulse2percept/doc/getting_started.rst

     # Builds automatically:
     percept = model.predict_percept(stim)

-    # Changing a model parameter invalidates the existing build:
+    # Rebuilds automatically after a parameter change:
     model.rho = 250

-    # Rebuilds automatically:
     percept = model.predict_percept(stim)

-Call ``model.build()`` yourself when you would rather pay that cost at a moment of your choosing -- before a timed loop, say -- or want to inspect the built grid or axon map.
+Call ``model.build()`` explicitly to build ahead of a timed loop or inspect derived state such as the grid or axon map.

 From here, the :ref:`basic concepts <topics-index>` explain each part of the pipeline in more detail, and the :ref:`examples <sphx_glr_examples>` show